laszlorasko/RatatouAIlle/RatatouAIlle_PRD.md

 RatatouAIlle aims to solve the common problem of family meal planning by leveraging AI to generate personalized meal plans that accommodate diverse dietary preferences and requirements.
 The MVP will focus on the core user flow of family member registration, preference setting, meal plan generation, and shopping list creation, with a development timeline of 2-3 days.

-The technical architecture leverages modern technologies (Next.js, Supabase, OpenAI) to create a seamless user experience while optimizing for development speed and cost efficiency.
-The product roadmap outlines a clear path for future enhancements and features that will add value to users over time.
+The technical architecture leverages modern technologies (Next.js, Supabase, OpenRouter.ai) to create a seamless user experience while optimizing for development speed and cost efficiency.
+The product roadmap outlines a clear path for future enhancements and features that will add value to users over time, including the addition of AI-generated food images in a future phase.

 By focusing on solving a specific pain point with a well-defined MVP and clear future direction, RatatouAIlle has the potential to become an essential tool for families seeking to simplify their meal planning process.